Naprosyn Side Effects

 Applies to naproxen: oral capsule liquid filled, oral suspension, oral tablet, oral tablet enteric coated, oral tablet extended release

-Along with its needed effects, naproxen (the active ingredient contained in Naprosyn) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, naproxen (the active ingredient contained in Naprosyn) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking naproxen:More common
+If any of the following side effects occur while taking naproxen, check with your doctor immediately:More common

 - difficult or labored breathing